 Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

-Updated May 2026
+Updated July 2026

 Heathrow Airport handles approximately 1.6 million tonnes of air freight annually, making it the UK's largest and busiest cargo hub and one of the top five in Europe.
 The airport operates dedicated cargo facilities across multiple terminals and cargo centres, served by over 80 airlines and connected to more than 180 destinations worldwide.
-Of the 10,776 courier and logistics companies registered at Companies House, relatively few hold the specialist approvals required to operate landside and airside at Heathrow — making accredited ground-level logistics partners a critical link in any shipper's supply chain.
+Of the 10,776 courier and logistics companies registered at Companies House, relatively few hold the specialist approvals required to operate landside and cargo-restricted area at Heathrow — making accredited ground-level logistics partners a critical link in any shipper's supply chain.

 Whether you are shipping urgent pharmaceutical samples, high-value electronics, aerospace components, or perishable goods, Heathrow Airport is almost certainly part of your air freight journey.
 As the UK's primary international gateway, Heathrow processes more cargo tonnage than any other British airport, yet the operational complexity behind its cargo terminals, customs regimes, and strict handling requirements remains opaque to many shippers.
 Understanding how cargo actually moves through Heathrow — from collection at your premises to aircraft hold, or vice versa — can be the difference between a seamless shipment and an expensive delay.
 This guide draws on current government data, industry statistics, and real-world logistics expertise to walk you through every stage of the Heathrow cargo process: terminal layouts, customs and compliance obligations, specialist freight categories, same-day collection logistics, and the practical steps to ensure your consignment clears without incident.
 Whether you ship twice a year or twice a day, what follows will sharpen your understanding of the UK's most important air freight hub.